DroneDB/docs/docs/registry/datasets.md

 To upload panoramas, simply add them to a dataset like any other image.
 Registry will automatically detect and render them with the panorama viewer.

+### Video Viewer

+MP4 and MOV files are streamed directly in the browser via an embedded HTML5 player.
+GeoVideos (videos with embedded GPS data) additionally show their flight path on the map.

+### Drag & Drop File Management

+Files and folders can be moved within a dataset by dragging and dropping them in the file browser:

+- **Within a view**: Drag any item onto a folder in the same view to move it.
+- **Across views**: Drag from the folder tree to the file grid (Explorer / FileBrowser) and vice versa — items move to the targeted folder regardless of which view originated the drag.
+- **Visual feedback**: The destination folder is highlighted while a drop is pending.
+Drops on non-folder targets are ignored.
+- **Multi-selection**: When multiple items are selected, all of them are moved in a single operation.

 ### Map Interactions

 When browsing a dataset in the map view, geolocated images (GeoImages) provide interactive features: